Prosunjit/pythonutil/README.md

    Includes:

-       OpenStack keystone Util: generate token, get tenant_id so on.
+       *OpenStack keystone Util*: generate token, get tenant_id so on.

-       JSONUtil: Load JSON from a file, or a String with UTF-8 encoding
+       *JSONUtil*: Load JSON from a file, or a String with UTF-8 encoding.

-       FileUtil: Simply reads a file
+       *FileUtil*: Simply reads a file.